 - Packet loss acts up the same regardless of where you may encounter it.
 Even in HOTS, it happens whenever data packets you send or receive never make it to their destination.

-- Check out our best VPNs for HotS if you want to improve your ping.
+- Check out our tips if you want to improve your ping.

 - Visit our Gaming Hub to discover more awesome reviews, guides, news, and tips & tricks.